lore-masc/MISPConnector-Tool/README.md

 ### Installing

 Placed in any folder the following files and dirs.
+You can find them in *dist* dir.

 * *data*
 * *lib*